What Passed, What Didn’t and How Your Legislator Voted

 How Was Your Business Impacted?

-After 60 days, 75,000 letters of support, 14,000 petitions to lawmakers, and nearly 115 separate Florida Chamber testimonials before House and Senate committees – all backed by a lobbying and public affairs team of 30 strong, the Florida Chamber has compiled a comprehensive outline after sine die.
+The Florida Chamber’s 2020 Jobs Agenda was supported by hundreds of local chamber members traveling to Tallahassee to meet with their lawmakers, and 144 separate Florida Chamber testimonials before House and Senate committees – all backed by a lobbying and public affairs team of 30 strong.

 Who Earned the 2019 Most Valuable Legislator Award?